 In women of all ages, endometriomas should have followed up sonograms 6 to 12 weeks after initial imaging, then yearly until surgically removed.
 Dermoid cysts should also have a yearly follow-up with ultrasound until surgical removal.

-- Malignant: Epithelial carcinoma, germ cell tumor, sex cord or stromal tumor, metastatic cancer
+Malignant: Epithelial carcinoma, germ cell tumor, sex cord or stromal tumor, metastatic cancer

-- Pelvic inflammatory disease
+Pelvic inflammatory disease

 Most ovarian cysts are found incidentally, are asymptomatic, and tend to be benign with spontaneous resolution leading to an overall favorable prognosis.
 Overall, 70% to 80% of follicular cysts resolve spontaneously.
 The potential of benign ovarian cystadenoma to become malignant has been postulated but remains unproven.
 Less aggressive tumors of low malignant potential run a benign course.
 The overall survival in these cases is 86.2% at five years.
-Malignant change can occur in few cases of dermoid cysts (associated with extremely poor prognosis) and endometriosis.
-If an ovarian cyst is suspected to be malignant, then the prognosis is usually poor since ovarian cancer tends to be diagnosed in the advanced stages.
+Malignant change can occur in a few cases of dermoid cysts (associated with extremely poor prognosis) and endometriosis.
+If an ovarian cyst is suspected to be malignant, the prognosis is usually poor since ovarian cancer tends to be diagnosed in the advanced stages.